GambitBSM/GambitBSM.github.io/content/en/documentation/code/Namespaces/namespaceGambit_1_1Models.md

 ---
-title: 'namespace Gambit::Models'
+title: "namespace Gambit::Models"
-description: 'Forward declaration of [Models::ModelFunctorClaw]() class for use in constructors. '
+description: "Forward declaration of [Models::ModelFunctorClaw]() class for use in constructors. "

 ---

-# Gambit::Models
+# namespace Gambit::Models

 Forward declaration of [Models::ModelFunctorClaw]() class for use in constructors.